Say No to Dunton Garden Suburb

 R.A.I.D (Residents Against Inappropriate Development, see our constitution) is a campaign started in response to the joint proposal by Basildon and Brentwood Councils to build 4000 to 6000 new homes on green belt land to the west side of Basildon.
 They gave the development the smooth name "Dunton Garden Suburb" claiming that it will be a pleasant new community to accommodate the growing population of local residents.
 In reality it would be a commuter dormitory for London's low paid workers who are being forced out of London by the removal of provision for the affordable homes in the capital that they need.

-One year ago we fought the development by asking residents to submit comments to the Dunton Garden Suburb public consultation.
+At the start of 2015 we fought the development by asking residents to submit comments to the Dunton Garden Suburb public consultation.
 After a long delay the councils finally published the Statement of Consultation showing that 84% of those responding were against the development.
 However, consultations are not meant to be a democratic vote.
 They are a means of gathering rational evidence-based comments about the development.
 It took a persistent Freedom of Information request from R.A.I.D to make the councils publish the full comments submitted to the consultation.
 We found that not only were they overwhealmingly against the development but they included a high proportion of long well-thought-out arguments explaining why the Dunton Garden Duburb development would be harmful.
 Brentwood council had been given the task of responding to individual comments but they never did so.
 We can only conclude that they have no reasoned responses to offer.

 What is going on?